Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 The `AuthenticationError` is used to indicate about a failure to authenticate with Azure Active Directory.
 The `errorResponse` field contains more details about the specific failure.

-## Finding Relevant Information in Error Messages
+## Find relevant information in error messages

 `AuthenticationRequiredError` is thrown when unexpected errors occurred while a credential is authenticating.
 This can include errors received from requests to the AAD STS and often contains information helpful to diagnosis.
 Consider the following `AuthenticationRequiredError` message.